 Why a Rule will continue to send outside of its configured schedule

-Note: When a Rule is triggered within the scheduled active time, the scheduled period ends, and the sensor readings are still within the triggering parameters the Snooze notifications will display the last reading that triggered the notification within the schedule.
+When a Rule is triggered within the scheduled active time, the scheduled period ends, and the sensor readings are still within the triggering parameters, the Snooze notifications will display the last reading that triggered the Notification within the schedule.

 Example

-In this example, we will use a temperature sensor which has been applied to trigger a Rule with a 45°F temperature reading with the Rule scheduled active between 8 AM and 5 PM.
-It is worth noting also, that understanding the “Before and After” election of a sensor schedule can be critical to implementing the schedule successfully.
+In this example, we will use a temperature sensor that has been applied to trigger a Rule with a 45°F temperature reading, with the Rule scheduled to be active between 8 AM and 5 PM.
+It is worth noting that understanding the “Before and After” election of a sensor schedule can be critical to successfully implementing the schedule.

 4:23 PM > Sensor checks in reading 42°F - No Rule triggered